-Save the file using the following file naming convention: ISSC458\Final\First Initial\Last.doc(x) and submit the file in this assignment area
+Save the file using the following file naming convention: ISSC455_Project_First_Last.doc(x) (where first and last are your first and last names resp.) and submit the file in this assignment area

 Here are the originality report requirements:

 - 1. The originality report must be less than 15% match - 2.
 No single source shall be above 2% - 3.
 You must submit the originality report with your paper to your AMU classroom